Last Updated on November 26, 2023 by Dee

 If you plan on having professionals do the printing of your digital art prints, use an image with a resolution of at least 300 dpi.

-If you are planning on selling large prints (larger than A3) to consumers, it’s often best to have your work professionally printed to ensure maximum print quality.
+If you plan on selling large prints (larger than A3) to consumers, it’s often best to have your work professionally printed to ensure maximum print quality.

 Frequently Asked Questions about Digital Art